Tears for Sale: Plot

 The movie's plot is set during the 1920s in post-World War I Serbia.
 Rebuilding after a gruelling armed conflict in which it lost a sizable part of its young male population, the nation is struggling to recover demographically.
 The situation is especially visible in certain rural parts where this shortage of men threatens to extinguish life completely.

 Two sisters, Ognjenka and Mala Boginja from a fictional village that has no males of marrying age, set off for the city in search of good men to bring home.

+Release

+Before general release, the movie premiered at the 2008 Motovun Film Festival on July 28, 2008, and at the 2008 Toronto International Film Festival in September 2008, under the title Tears for Sale.

+In the United States, the film was shown in January 2009 at the Santa Barbara International Film Festival, and in April 2009 at the Syracuse International Film Festival (Syracuse, New York).